vincent-barilla/Mood-Mapper-Beta/README.md

   map over and over again, till the form values are changed and a new GET request sends.

-  To solve this, the id of the the last tweet that reached the client must be stored, so it can then be used in the "max_id" parameter of a Twitter GET request. "max_id" tells Twitter to respond with only tweets that are older than the one corresponding to this id.
-The user will now see all new tweets every time they hit "Submit" on the front end, even if they use the identical form, multiple times.
+  To solve this, the id of the the last tweet that reached the client must be stored, so it can then be used in the "max_id" parameter of the next Twitter GET request. "max_id" tells Twitter to respond with only tweets that are older than the one corresponding to this id.
+The user will now see all new tweets every time they hit "Submit" on the front end, even if they use the identical form multiple times.

   Because "lastId" only pertains to the current parameters of a user's search, it will be wiped clean every time the user changes the input.
 This is done via an 'onkeyup' callback on all the input